 Head to Stockholm Central Station in the morning to take the train to Oslo.
 Once in Oslo, explore the city.
 Stroll along the bustling Aker Brygge waterfront area, where you can find numerous cafes and visit the nearby Akershus Fortress.
 You can also spend some time walking around the amazing sculptures at Vigeland Park, dedicated to the famous works of Norwegian artist Gustav Vigeland.

 Day 5 – Free Day in Oslo

 Into history?
-Head to Oslo’s Bygdøy peninsula to see the well-preserved Viking ships at the popular Viking Ship Museum.
-Nearby is the open-air Norwegian Folk Museum, the Kon-Tiki Museum and the Fram Museum, with interesting exhibits about Arctic expeditions.
+Head to Oslo's Bygdøy peninsula to learn about the country's seafaring heritage.
+Here you could visit the open-air Norwegian Folk Museum, the Kon-Tiki Museum and the Fram Museum, with interesting exhibits about Arctic expeditions.
 In other areas of Oslo you can visit the Holmenkollen Ski Museum and Ski Jump Tower or, for art fans, the Munch Museum.

 Day 6 – Train to Bergen, Norway

 Head to Oslo Central Station in the morning to begin your Norway in a Nutshell trip to Bergen.
 This extensive and scenic journey includes trips on the Bergen Railway, the famous Flåm Railway, a fjord cruise through the UNESCO-listed Nærøyfjord and a thrilling bus ride on a winding mountain pass.